SenorSandler/AS8579-capacitive-sensor/README.md

 This repository contains Arduino code to read the AS8579 self-capacitive sensor via SPI.

-Firstly, the initialization according to the "SPI Configuration" in the datasheet is carried out.
+Firstly, the initialization according to the "SPI Configuration" in the datasheet is carried out in the setup.
-Secondly, the "quick read"-command to read the I and Q values can be performed.
+Secondly, the "quick read"-command to read the I and Q values can be performed in the loop.

 To make the I and Q values useful additional settings (offset, PGA, ...) might have to be adjusted.
 The status register (0x20) helps to find wrong settings.